profsmith89/ctps/_sources/chap09.md

 [^fn14]: The other if-statement in the matching loop in \`rk\_strmatch\` (i.e., line 51) has an execution cost proportional to 1, and we can ignore it.

+[^fn15]: I ran \`python3 cmp\_strmatch.py\` at the shell prompt.
+I grabbed the output and formatted it so that it's easier to read the results of the two tests.

-[^fn15]: Rabin-Karp is fast, but there are string-matching algorithms that are even faster.
+[^fn16]: Rabin-Karp is fast, but there are string-matching algorithms that are even faster.
 For example, the Knuth-Morris-Pratt algorithm has the same pre-processing bound as Rabin-Karp (i.e., O(m)), but a better worst-case matching bound of O(n) for all inputs.
 Technically, its bounds are 𝛩(m) and 𝛩(n).
 Yup, you need to go learn the difference between Big-O and Big-𝛩 notation!